dcernst/PinyonsPines/course2023.md

 - **Mile 453.5:** Mustang Gas Station (open 7am-6pm).
 Very friendly staff.
 - **Miles 454-476.5:** Back on Lake Mary Road.
 Smooth pavement and good shoulder.
 If you were cursing me earlier while pushing your bike up Pine Canyon, thank me now.
 - **Mile 456.5:** Happy Jack Lodge.
 Restaraunt and store.
+- **Mile 469:** Water spigot behind the Happy Jack Ranger station.
+Not clear whether this spigot is open to public, but cyclists occasionally use it.
 - **Mile 476.5-492.5:** AZT single track!
 It gets better as you go.
 - **Mile 485.5:** If necessary, detour to town of Mormon Lake if you are in need of food, etc.
 - **Mile 487.5:** Double Spring Campground water spigot (and likely small creek).
 Water spigot should be on.